IIIullaIII/CANNABIS_MOD/cannabis/README.md

 and let people know how it can be useful to clean the air and the soil from pollution this mod will not only illustrate the recreational side as they have shown us so far, that is, in a distorted way.
-This is the reason why I created this mod to eradicate the ignorance and misinformation about hemp in an educational way, completing all the twists of the mod requires a bit of work for this and is still in the processing and expansion phase
+This is the reason why I created this mod to eradicate the ignorance and misinformation about hemp in an educational way, the consideration of all aspects of the mod requires a bit of work for this and is still in the processing and expansion phase

 DE)